find your money

 Other Student Loans

 There also can be loan options for students from other countries.
-One we see regularly, for students out of the United States, are key US Federal Student Loan programs, as found on this website.
+One we see regularly, for students out of the United States, are US Federal Student Loan programs.

-First off – credit cards are not used best as a permanent solution or a vehicle for long term debt.
-They also can, because they are easy to get and use, often a tool that can become part of the problem.
+Credit cards are not used best as a permanent solution or a vehicle for long term debt.
+They also can, because they are easy to get and use, become part of the problem.
 If you face any kind of financial constraint or are even finding yourself in short fall, make sure you exhaust EVERY other option before leaning on the credit card, and have a disciplined plan for paying it off afterwards.
 Accumulated credit card debt can be crushing and compromise your long term financial stability.

-You can even see the Financial Aid Counselor to talk about your situation if you find yourself tempted to use, or actively using your credit card, with no assured way of paying it back.
+You can even meet with the Financial Aid Counselor to talk about your situation if you find yourself tempted to use, or actively using your credit card, with no assured way of paying it back.

 That said – it is a tool, and can be used strategically and effectively.
-But again, the key is using it with a precise sense of when it will be paid down, and to stick to such a plan with discipline and care.
+The key is using it with a precise sense of when it will be paid down, and to stick to such a plan with discipline and care.